 The beginners learn much more from the other dancers than they do from the caller (despite what the caller may think!).
 The caller is saying something that sounds remarkably like "blah blah blah" to someone who is new to the terminology, even if there has been an orientation workshop.
 It takes a while for the words to make sense!
 But watching the other dancers and being led by your partner and your neighbor through the maze is what really helps.

 How does a dance angel best do this?
 With touch and body language rather than words.
-If the experienced dancer is trying to explain the moves, the dancer just hears more "Blah blah blah."
+If the experienced dancer is trying to explain the moves, the dancer just hears more "blah blah blah."
 But a smile and directing the neighbor's left hand into the center for a left hand star brings it all together.
 The experienced dancer especially does not want to try to talk over the caller.
-Set the example that "we listen when the caller is walking us through the dance."
+Set the example that "we listen when the caller is talking."
 Even if you think you could do a better job than the caller at explaining it, you are doing more harm than good by teaching the new dancers to ignore the caller.